freeplane/docs/attic/Translation_How-To.md

 The following 4 scenarios can help you to get from no translation to a complete and improved translation.
 You could use a combination of scenario 1 and 2 to go through all menu's and screens systematically followed by scenario 3.
 Scenario 1 is the only scenario that can be replaced with offline translation.
 Scenario 4 can take place at any time.
 In case of a largely completed translation that needs maintenance, the scenarios can be used in any order.
 New tool tips and other new English source strings and translation keys that are added during development are probably easiest found through scenario 3, though it might be difficult to find the location of these strings in the user interface.

-**Scenario 1: In the Freeplane user interface you see a string you would like to translate or improve and you can use the Freeplane translation editor.** You can recognise untranslated strings as the English source string with the token [me](Translate) attached to it.
+**Scenario 1: In the Freeplane user interface you see a string you would like to translate or improve and you can use the Freeplane translation editor.** You can recognise untranslated strings as the English source string with the token `[Translate me]` attached to it.
 Otherwise you could see a string that needs better formulation or  correction of a language error.
 Hold your mouse above the intended string and press Ctrl+Shift+F10 to invoke the Freeplane translation editor.
 It will show the string and, if applicable, its tool tip.
 Press the Weblate button of the string you would like to translate or improve.
 That will directly open your web browser with the Weblate page for your translation item.
 In a few cases this scenario does not work or stops here:

 * When you press Ctrl+Shift+F10 the translation editor does not appear and the message "No translatable string found" appears in the bottom-left corner of the Freeplane Window.
 The translation editor cannot handle this type of string and you should use scenario 2 to find and translate this string.
 * After you press the Weblate button, the translation item cannot be found in Weblate.
 This concerns a new tool tip, see [[#New tool tips|New tool tips]]